BasicWolf/zblog/src/content/articles/2023-04-20-clean-architecture-review/clean-architecture-book-review.rst

 How many times have you struggled trying to fit a new feature into an existing code base?
 How many times have you started from scratch, only to find later that the redesign became the same mess as before?

-How many times have you struggled trying to fit a new feature into an existing code base?
-How many times have you started from scratch, only to find later that the redesign became the same mess as before?

 Here is a scary diagram from the book.
 It shows how the cost of each line of code increases with every major release.
 This trend is not sustainable; no business model can make a profit while letting costs grow exponentially.